The queen of India's hill stations

 Must-try Dishes

-Kinema (fermented soybean prep, common in the eastern Himalaya food belt).
+- Kinema (fermented soybean preparation, common in the eastern Himalaya food belt).

 What to Buy

-Bhutia Market / Mall Market: a treasure hunt for woollens, winter caps, shawls and small souvenirs.
-Remember: bargaining is part of the game.
+Bhutia Market / Mall Market: a treasure trove for woollens, winter caps, shawls and small souvenirs.
+Remember, bargaining is part of the game.

-Chowk Bazaar (Lower Bazaar): where locals shop: produce, spices and daily-life Darjeeling.
+Chowk Bazaar (Lower Bazaar): where locals shop for produce, spices and daily-life Darjeeling.
 Go hungry and snack as you wander.

 Handicrafts: Darjeeling’s crafts reflect Tibetan, Gorkha and Lepcha influences: carpets, woollens, wood/bamboo work and more.